ymadoff/ryba/atlas/configure.coffee.md

 Using Official atlas [documentation](http://atlas.incubator.apache.org/HighAvailability.html) for HA configuration, (not available on HDP website).
-Becareful, even if you can override it, ryba does configure atlas server with the same port.
+Ryba does configure atlas server with the same port for every instance.

       atlas_shortnames = for atlas_ctx in atlas_ctxs then atlas_ctx.config.shortname
       atlas.application.properties['atlas.server.ha.enabled'] ?= if atlas_ctxs.length > 1 then 'true' else 'false'